factcast/factcast/factcast-site/documentation-docsy/content/en/About/migration.md

 weight = 100015
 +++

-## Upgrading to 0.12.0
+## Upgrading to 0.13.0

 ### New exclusion mechanism replaces former "Blacklist"

-Maintaining a separate table of factIds to be filtered out of every result turned out to be inefficient.
+Maintaining a separate table of FactIds to be filtered out of every result turned out to be inefficient.
-Therefore, a new `exclusion_reason` column is introduced on the fact table, causing all facts with a non-NULL value to be ignored at query time.
+Therefore, a new `exclusion_reason` column is introduced in the `fact` table, causing all Facts with a non-NULL value to be ignored at query time.
 To migrate from the previous solution, follow the steps described below:

 1. The feature is guarded behind the new property `factcast.store.useInternalExclusion`, which defaults to `false`.
    Ensure FactCast is deployed once with this default to trigger the changeset, which migrates all entries from the blacklist into the new column.
-   It also establishes a procedure syncing changes from the blacklist table to the fact table to keep both in sync until the blacklist table is finally removed in the future.
+   It also establishes a procedure syncing changes from the deprecated `blacklist` table to the `fact` table to keep both in sync until the blacklist table is finally removed in the future.
-   1. For tables with more than 10,000,000 entries, the automated migration is skipped and have to be conducted manually:
+   1. For tables with more than 10,000,000 entries, the automated migration is skipped and has to be executed manually by calling:
       ```sql
       -- adjust the batch size depending on your needs
       CALL migrate_blacklist_to_exclusion_reason(10000);
       ```
 2. To switch to the new behavior, deploy FactCast again with `factcast.store.useInternalExclusion` set to `true`.
    Attempts to add new entries to the old blacklist table will then trigger a warning, but are still synced.
-3. To not prevent any rollbacks, it's recommended to keep the deprecated table around for some time.
+3. To not block potential rollbacks, it's recommended to keep the deprecated table around for some time and use it together with the automated sync for adding new exclusions.

 ## Upgrading to 0.11.0